-Finally, the best advantage of slow cooker – it doesn’t need constant monitoring.
-Programmable and digital slow cookers work on their own, just like a washing machine, but it’s smarter than those machines.
+Finally, the best advantage of a slow cooker is that it doesn’t need constant monitoring.
+Programmable and digital slow cookers work on their own, just like a washing machine, only smarter.
 Top rated slow cookers come with a “keep warm” feature that automatically switches your food to “warm” when it’s cooked.
-In this way, your food will not lose its freshness, heat, or cooked in flavors.
-Impressively, most models can keep the food warm for up to 6 hours.
+In this way, your food will not lose its freshness, heat, or cooked in flavors, and most models with this feature can keep the food warm for up to 6 hours.

 - Less Maintenance

 Slow cookers possess durable bodies and powerful DC motors.
 Exteriors can simply be wiped with a damp cloth when dirtied.
-The components are often removable and dishwasher safe.
-So, you don’t have to spend valuable time hand washing any of the pieces.
+Interior components are often removable and dishwasher safe, so you won’t have to dread hand washing everything.